-ADM 278 INDUSTRIAL QUALITY
+INDUSTRIAL QUALITY ADM 278

-Contemporary concepts and methods for quality and productivity design and improvement; philosophies of Deming, Tachuai, and others leading the quality management and engineering movement; Shewart's methods for statistical process control, process capability analysis, statistical methods for tolerance assessment, process control methods employing attribute data, design of experiments, concepts and methods.
+Contemporary concepts and methods for quality and productivity design and improvement; philosophies of Deming, Tachuai, and others leading the guality management and engineering movement; Shewart's methods for statistical process control, process capability analysis, statistical methods for tolerance assessment, process control methods employing attribute data, design of experiments, concepts and methods.

-ADM 279 INDUSTRIAL WATER USAGE AND DISPOSAL
+ADM 279 INDUSTRIAL WATER USAGE AND DISPOSAL 3 credits

-A study of Industrial water usage in the United States, methods for water conservation and water efficiency improvements.
-A study of Industrial processes that consume a large amount of water.
+A study of industrial water usage in the United States, methods for water conservation and water efficiency improvements.
+A study of industrial processes that consume a large amount of water.
 Water reclaiming and disposal methods.